sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/notes/4_week4a.md

 #### Making our buffer to act as a circular buffer

 We need to make our buffer to be flexible such that we don't need to shift all elements when we *dequeue* the front element.
-Alternatively, we will trun our buffer to a circular buffer using simple logic.
+Alternatively, we will turn our buffer to a circular buffer using simple logic.

 <img src="/gallery/circular-buffer-animation.gif" style="width:400">